-A SEAL pup is making good progress after undergoing surgery at a Penzance veterinary practice to repair a badly damaged flipper.
+A SEAL pup is making good progress after undergoing surgery at a Penzance based veterinary practice to repair a badly damaged flipper.

 Purple, who is just a few weeks old, was treated at Rosevean Veterinary Practice after he was found in distress at Fisherman’s Cove in Godrevy, near Hayle.